-Citrate is an organic acid, which hydrolysis will ultimately result in the production of alkaline carbonates or bicarbonates.
+Citrate is an organic acid, which hydrolysis ultimately results in the production of alkaline carbonates or bicarbonates.
 Simmons citrate agar is a media used to detect whether the test organism can exploit citrate or not.
 The citrate metabolism involves subsequent chemical reactions.

-First, an enzyme “Citrase lyase” catalyzes hydrolysis of sodium citrate into oxaloacetate and acetate.
-Then, an enzyme “oxaloacetate decarboxylase” causes decarboxylation of oxaloacetate into pyruvate and carbon dioxide.
+First, an enzyme “Citrase lyase” catalyzes the hydrolysis of sodium citrate into oxaloacetate and acetate.
+Then, the enzyme “oxaloacetate decarboxylase” causes decarboxylation of oxaloacetate into pyruvate and carbon dioxide.

 In acidic pH, pyruvate further breaks down into acetoin, lactate and CO2.
 In alkaline pH, pyruvate splits into acetate, formate and CO2.
 The released CO2 binds with the sodium ions of the media to form sodium carbonate.

 Compounds like sodium carbonate and ammonium hydroxide cause alkalinity in the media.
-As a result, the pH indicator (bromothymol) changes its colour from green to blue due to change of pH from 6.9 to more than 7.5.
-In neutral pH, the colour of bromothymol indicator appears deep green coloured, but seems deep prussian blue as the pH rises.
+As a result, the pH indicator (bromothymol) changes its colour from green to blue due to the change of pH from 6.9 to more than 7.5.
+In neutral pH, the colour of the bromothymol indicator appears deep green coloured but seems deep Prussian blue as the pH rises.